Auxilo

 In case the customer is not satisfied with the resolution/response provided by the customer engagement team/s as above, then customer shall escalate to Level 2 as given below.

-Grievance submission by the customers can be submitted at the Branch office also.
+Grievance submission by the customers can be submitted at the Branch office also

 If the Customer is not satisfied with the initial resolution or the complaint is against the Branch Manager, the complainant can send the complaint addressing to the Customer Grievance redressal officer quoting the acknowledgment number of initial complaint.
 Below mentioned are the details of Customer Grievance redressal officer: